ElementsProject/elementsproject.github.io/elements-code-tutorial/blockchain.md

 Note that we did not need to specify the asset being sent, as "newasset" will be used by default.

-Now claim the anyone-can-spend reissuance token and generate some blocks to confirm the transactions:
+Now claim the anyone-can-spend reissuance token and generate some blocks to confirm the transactions.
+We also need to recreate the generate receiving addresses, because we deleted the corresponding wallets above.

 ~~~~
 e1-cli sendtoaddress $(e1-cli getnewaddress) 2 "" "" false false 1 UNSET $DEFAULTRIT
+ADDRGEN1=$(e1-cli getnewaddress)
+ADDRGEN2=$(e2-cli getnewaddress)
-e1-cli generate 101
+e1-cli generatetoaddress 101 $ADDRGEN1
 ~~~~

 It is worth noting that addresses in Elements can receive different types of asset, so we could have sent both 'newasset' and its reissuance token to the same address.